awsdocs/aws-storagegateway-user-guide/doc_source/manage-on-premises-common.md

 **To configure an HTTP proxy for a file gateway**

 1. Log in to your gateway's local console\.
-   + VMware ESXi—for more information, see [Accessing the Gateway Local Console with VMware ESXi](accessing-local-console.md#MaintenanceConsoleWindowVMware-common)\.
+   + VMware ESXi – for more information, see [Accessing the Gateway Local Console with VMware ESXi](accessing-local-console.md#MaintenanceConsoleWindowVMware-common)\.
-   + Microsoft Hyper\-V—for more information, see [Access the Gateway Local Console with Microsoft Hyper\-V](accessing-local-console.md#MaintenanceConsoleWindowHyperV-common)\.
+   + Microsoft Hyper\-V – for more information, see [Access the Gateway Local Console with Microsoft Hyper\-V](accessing-local-console.md#MaintenanceConsoleWindowHyperV-common)\.
+   + KVM – for more information, see [Accessing the Gateway Local Console with Linux KVM](accessing-local-console.md#MaintenanceConsoleWindowKVM-common)\.

 1. On the **AWS Storage Gateway Configuration** main menu, type **1** to begin configuring the HTTP proxy\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/images/LocalConsoleLogin-file.png)